ropensci/roweb3/content/blog/2024-09-24-coc-incident-template/index.md

     -   non-consensual publication of non-harassing private communication, including screenshots of private discussion channels or direct messages.

-        We prioritize marginalized people’s safety over privileged people’s comfort.
-We will not act on complaints regarding:

-        -   ‘reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’

-        -   reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you”

-        -   communicating in a ’tone’ you don’t find congenial

-        -   criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

 * **Response:** A description of the incident, the decision made by the CoC committee, and the rational for that decision.